thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   No matter what style of birthday party you wish to create, we can help.
-  Whether you are looking for a relaxing day on the water with a BBQ and a few beers.
-A kids birthday party with a beach stopover, sand castles, cakes and clowns.
-Or a boat party with cocktails, inflatable flamingos and awesome tunes bring it on!
+  Whether you are looking for a relaxing day on the water with a BBQ and a few beers, a kids birthday party with a beach stopover, sand castles, cakes and clowns, or a boat party with cocktails, inflatable flamingos and awesome tunes... bring it on!

-  Our guests tell us that spending a day (or evening) on the water was one of their best ever Gold Coast birthday party ideas!
+  Our guests tell us that spending a day (or evening) on the water was one of their best ever birthday party ideas!

    At Sailing In Paradise, we are continually striving to create the best experience possible for our guests.